openenclave/openenclave/new_platforms/docs/new_platform_dev.md

 To use socket APIs, the SGX Enclave DLL should link with `oesocket_enc.lib`.
 See the sockets sample for an example.

-### SGX Rich Application
+### SGX Host App

-The EXE should link with `oehost.lib` and have the following additional include
+The host app should link with `oehost.lib` and have the following additional include path:
-path:

 * `new_platforms\include`

-To allow the SGX Enclave DLL to use stdio APIs, the EXE should link with `oestdio_host.lib`.
+To allow the SGX enclave to use stdio APIs, the host app should link with `oestdio_host.lib`.
 See the helloworld sample for an example.

-To allow the SGX Enclave DLL to use socket APIs, the EXE should link with `oesocket_host.lib`.
+To allow the SGX enclave to use socket APIs, the host app should link with `oesocket_host.lib`.
 See the sockets sample for an example.

 ### OP-TEE TA